Prior99/hyrest/docs/api-validation.md

 }
 ```

-When using an `@is` decorator with a data type, the input is validated and automatically converted,
-so in the example above `count` is of type number.
+When using an [@is](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#is) decorator with a data type, the input is validated and automatically converted, so in the example above `count` is of type number.

 ## Advanced validation

-In addition to validating the data type and converting the input advanced validation can be
+In addition to validating the data type and converting the input, advanced validation can be performed:
-performed:

 ```typescript
 import { query, controller, ok, is, DataType, required, oneOf } from "hyrest";